Thunderbird residence repairs

 Repairs will primarily take place within the confines of the residence block courtyards.

-Please note that in each repair period, we anticipate some lower-impact work will continue past August into the early-fall.
-Residents in any affected units will be communicated with directly.
+Please note that in each repair period, we anticipate some some construction-related setup work will take place prior to May and lower-impact work will continue past August into the early-fall.
+Residents in any units impacted by an extension into the fall will be communicated with directly.

 Map